rails/rails/guides/source/getting_started.md

 ![Another routing error, uninitialized constant PostsController](images/getting_started/routing_error_no_controller.png)

-This error is happening because this route need a controller to be defined.
-The route is attempting to find that controller so it can serve the request, but with the controller undefined, it just can't do that.
-The solution to this particular problem is simple: you need to create a controller called `PostsController`.
+This error occurs because the route needs to have a controller defined in order to serve the request.
+The solution to this particular problem is simple: create a controller called `PostsController`.
 You can do this by running this command:

 ```bash
 $ rails g controller posts